Liquor licence types

 Major eventLarge festival, concert or other event with more than 1,500 people in the liquor licensed area.
 For example, V8 Supercars, Bass in the Grass.

-Types of authorities, associated conditions and their risk classifications are listed below.
+Types of authorities, their key conditions and risk classifications are listed below.
 The risk classification of your authority goes towards calculating the annual fee you need to pay for your licence.

 Restaurant